imaginadesarrollo/UniversalHrm/README.md

 # UniversalHrm

-Library to manage all types of heart rate monitor devices.
+An Android library to handle most of the heart rate monitor vendors, both Bluetooth and ANT+.

 ## How to use it: